lawrennd/snippets/_information/includes/dasher.md

 \notes{Dasher is a writing interface invented by David MacKay [@MacKay-dasher98] that makes the connection between arithmetic coding and character prediction viscerally concrete.
+Having seen MacKay's Algorithm 6.3 — nested intervals on $[0,1)$ whose lengths are predictive probabilities [@MacKay-information03, Ch.~6] — we can read Dasher as *drawing* that
-The key insight: if we arrange a character set vertically with each character occupying space proportional to its probability, then *selecting a character* is equivalent to *zooming into its interval* in the arithmetic code.
+algorithm: if we arrange a character set vertically with each character occupying space proportional to its probability, then *selecting a character* is equivalent to *zooming into its interval* in the arithmetic code.

 Moving the mouse to the right zooms toward whichever letter the cursor is pointing at.
 Because common letters (e, t, a, space) have large